bm98/FSimAdapter20_24/README.md

 # MSFS SimConnect Adapter for 2020 and 2024 (c# .Net)

-# ALPHA VERSION - WORK IN PROGRESS
+# BETA VERSION - TESTS IN PROGRESS

-for the time beeing it must be considered as 'Proof of Concept'

 ---